 Curcumin is a bright yellow (orange) chemical produced by curcuma long plants which are extensively cultivated in the tropical and subtropical regions of Southeast Asia including China, India, and Indonesia.
 Curcumin is the main active ingredient in turmeric, a spice that has long been recognized in the scientific and medical community for its health benefits.
 Curcumin is sold as an herbal supplement, cosmetics ingredient, food flavoring, and also food coloring.
-Below are the all the benefits of curcumin.
+Below are all the benefits of curcumin.

 Curcumin has extremely powerful antioxidant and anti-inflammatory effects.
 Unfortunately, ingesting curcumin by itself does not lead to the health benefits often associated with it because of its poor bioavailability, thought to be from poor absorption, rapid elimination and rapid metabolism.
 The good news is there are several studies that show certain components can increase the bioavailability of curcumin such as piperine.
 Piperine is the main active ingredient in black pepper and when ingested with curcumin has shown to increase the bioavailability of this powerful substance by 2000%.

 The amount of curcumin in turmeric is not that high—typically only around 3% by weight.
 Therefore, if you would like to experience the full benefits of curcumin it would be wise to take a supplement or a supplement that contains a significant amount of curcumin and components like piperine that dramatically increase its bioavailability.
 You can shop for products that increase their effectiveness here.

 Curcumin is a polyphenol which are micronutrients that we get through certain plant-based foods with anti-inflammatory properties primarily found in turmeric.
 Inflammation happens through age and contributes to a lot of western diseases.
 Curcumin can suppress molecules known to play major roles in inflammation.
 Amazingly, curcumin is such a powerful anti-inflammatory that it even matches and in certain cases surpasses some anti-inflammatory drugs effectiveness—without the side effects.